Skip to navigation Skip to content

 • Defence Force Income Support Allowance (DFISA) for periods of entitlement up to, and including, 31 December 2021, check DFISA Summary (DFS)

-Note: NDIS is not included as income.
+Note: National Disability Insurance Scheme (NDIS) is not included as income.
 See, Allowable and non-allowable essential expenses information on the Resources page.

-Has the care recipient departed from care (including deceased) or is a Pre 1 July 2014 residential care recipient?
+Has the care recipient departed from care without a valid MTA (including deceased) or is a Pre 1 July 2014 residential care recipient?

-If a care recipient’s CSR is set to zero, they do not have to pay any ITCF/MTCF for that period.
-They still have to pay any Basic Daily Fee (BDF) and Accommodation costs (for residential care).
+If a care recipient's CSR is set to zero, they do not have to pay any ITCF/MTCF for that period.
+They still must pay any Basic Daily Fee (BDF) and Accommodation costs (for residential care).

-Service Officers must consider any previous application of care subsidy reduction (CSR) to zero before finalising the hardship assessment.
+Service Officers must consider any previous application of CSR to zero before finalising the hardship assessment.

-See Aged Care fees and charges - care subsidy reduction to zero for assistance.
+See Aged Care fees and charges - care subsidy reduction to zero for help.

-When calculating amounts, figures are rounded up to 2 decimal places:
+When calculating amounts, round up figures to 2 decimal places:

-• In ACSP, refer to Fees and charges > Fees and charges details to confirm historical and current fees and charges
+• In ACSP, see Fees and charges > Fees and charges details to confirm historical and current fees and charges

-• Manually add income tested care fee (ITCF) in Fortnightly Expenses for pre entry hardship claims (homecare only)
+• Manually add income tested care fee (ITCF) in Care recipient expenses as a fortnightly amount under Expenses type Care Accommodation Fortnightly Expenses for pre-entry hardship claims (homecare only)

 • For continuation of hardship calculations - the amount coded should equal the fee a care recipient is liable to pay, prior to any hardship being granted